ientebib/auto_equity_recovery/README.md

 ### Available Recipes
 - `profiling_incomplete`: Targets leads who initiated but didn't complete profiling
 - `handoffapp_to_bill`: Targets leads in the handoff application process
+- `simulation_to_handoff`: target leads who were approved but never continued with the process

 ### Creating New Recipes
 1. Create a new directory under `recipes/`